Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

   - Put it's URL in your copy-paste buffer, as explained [previously](#/1/7)
   - Switch back to **Jenkins** and paste the URL.

-You'll see an error message, because part of the URL is your GitBlit userid.
+<small>You'll see an error message, because part of the URL is your GitBlit userid.<br/>
-But the password is not given, and you're not going to let anyone else use that.
+But the password is not given, and you're not going to let anyone else use that.<br/>
-Not even someone as trustworthy as Jenkins!
+Not even someone as trustworthy as Jenkins!</small>

 ## ![jenkins-logo](images/jenkins.png) <span>Configure Build Item &mdash; SCM (2)</span>